berk2k/FlowMediator/README.md

 # FlowMediator
-Simple mediator nuget package for personal projects
+Simple mediator nuget package for personal projects (in progress)